End new oil, gas and coal funding to reach net zero, says IEA - Up News Info

 Behavioral changes by consumers will also be needed, along with replacing regional air travel with rail, as well more energy efficient building design.

-(Reporting by Nina Chestney; additional reporting by Noah Browning, Shadia Nasralla and Ron Bousso; Editing by Jan Harvey, William Maclean, David Evans and Giles Elgood)
+(Reporting by Nina Chestney; additional reporting by Noah Browning, Nerijus Adomaitis, Shadia Nasralla and Ron Bousso; Editing by Jan Harvey, William Maclean, David Evans and Giles Elgood)

 Advertisement